anbeatrizduarte/MyEsffi-TikTokBot/README.md

 # How To Install

-Install the files of the repository
+Install the files of the repository or you can install the complete program with executable through the link: https://mega.nz/folder/jUMEnbSQ#rr30SeCAUTpxGDJ-cykQOQ

 # How To Use